xenondevs/Docs/docs/nova/api/index.md

+---
+icon: lucide/code-xml
+---

+# Getting Started

+!!! tip "Looking to add custom items and blocks?"

+    The Plugin API is only intended for integrating existing plugins with Nova.
+    To add custom content, create an addon via the [Addon API](../addon/) instead.

 To use the Nova API you first have to add the xenondevs maven repository to your build configuration.

 === "Maven"